Skip to content

 Automated mass-applying damages your brand.
 It signals to a company that you don't care about their specific problems; you just want any job.

 The hiring process has a dirty secret: timing matters just as much as qualifications.
-Visibility is no longer just about the quality of your application; it is entirely dependent on the speed of your application.
+Visibility is no longer just about the quality of your application; it's entirely dependent on the speed of your application.
+For the broader case, see the first-mover advantage: apply early to tech jobs.

 You need to be in the first wave of applicants (the first 24 to 48 hours) to ensure a human actually reviews your specific, tailored resume.